-This section should provide a description and layout of the compression facilities, including:
+This section should provide a description and layout of the balance tanks, including:

-- Map showing location of any such facilities. - On-site plans, layouts, boundaries and elevations. - Detailed concept and staging (if any proposed) for additional compression facilities and locations. - Any land acquisition required. - Operational and management arrangements, including the administration and control of the facility. - Options considered in determining the design of the facilities and reasons for the preferred option. - Description of site preparation and construction activities, including: - Timing, staging and hours of construction work. - Proposed construction methods, equipment to be used, and method of transport of equipment and materials to the site. - Earthworks required. - Chemicals and hazardous goods to be utilised. - Public safety and emergency procedures.
+- Map showing location of any such facilities - On-site plans, layouts, boundaries and elevations

-3.3 Workforce and Accommodation
+- Detailed concept and staging (if any proposed) for additional pump stations facilities and locations - Any land acquisition required - Operational and management arrangements, including the administration and control of the facility - Options considered in determining the design of the facilities and reasons for the preferred option - Description of site preparation and construction activities, including: - o Timing, staging and hours of construction work - o Proposed construction methods, equipment to be used, and method of transport of equipment and materials to the site - o Earthworks required - Chemicals and hazardous goods to be utilized - Public safety and emergency procedures - Chemical and hazardous goods to be utilised and staff safety requirements - Security of facility to be addressed.

-This section should provide details on the employment requirements and skills base of the required workforce for both the construction and operations phases of the project for the pipeline and compression facilities.
-The report should describe the deployment strategies proposed for the workforce over the construction period and the length of the pipeline.
+3.4 Workforce and Accommodation

-Information should be provided on the accommodation requirements for the workforce, and if applicable, their family members.
+This section should provide details on the employment requirements and skills base of the required workforce for both the construction and operations phases of the project for the entire pipeline system.
+The report should also describe the deployment strategies proposed for the workforce over the construction period and the length of the pipeline.
+Information should be provided on the accommodation requirements for the workforce, (if any), and if applicable their family members.